-- A. By the end of FY 2024, 90% of respondents surveyed will rate PFD services as very good or excellent and assessed by geographical planning zones connected to the Community Risk Assessment/Standards of Cover (CRA/SOC).
+- A. By the end of FY 2024, %1 of respondents surveyed will rate PFD services as very good or excellent and assessed by geographical planning zones connected to the Community Risk Assessment/Standards of Cover (CRA/SOC).

 - Strategic Issue Impact:

 - Data Collection and Analysis

 - Community Growth

 - Sustainable Funding

 - Resource Viability

 - Workforce Development

-- Key Results Ownership: Emergency Operations Division Chief
+- o Key Results Ownership: Office of the Chief

 - Contributing Performance Program:

-- Fire Suppression
+- Organizational Performance Management

-- B. By the end of FY 2028, one existing fire station will be strategically relocated and staffed and operational.
+- B. By the end of FY 2025, one new strategically located station will be staffed and operational.

-- C. By the end of FY 2028, a second new strategically located fire station will be fully staffed and operational.
+- C. By the end of FY 2025, a second new strategically located fire station will be shovel-ready.

+- D. By the end of FY 2027, the second station will be fully staffed and operational.

 - Strategic Issue Impact:

 - Staffing and Infrastructure

 - Occupational Safety

 - Data Collection and Analysis

 - Community Growth

 - Sustainable Funding

 - Resource Viability

 - Workforce Development

-- o Key Results Ownership: Office of the Chief
+- Key Results Ownership: Office of the Chief

-- Contributing Performance Programs:
+- O Contributing Performance Programs:

 - Organizational Performance Management

-- Budget and Capital Investments
+- Capital Investments